Quality and Safety

 Family physicians play an important role in ensuring an individual’s health care needs are met and in providing oversight in medication review and monitoring and continuity of care.

-The Ministry, in collaboration with the health authorities, has established Performance Management Frameworks and reporting for both assisted living and residential care services.
+The Ministry, in collaboration with the health authorities, has established Performance Management Frameworks and reporting for both assisted living and long-term care services.
 Performance management is the practice of using key performance indicators of quality, safety and client experience to measure, monitor and improve the quality of health outcomes of clients.